 In recent years, Latin America has seen an explosion in legal reform in favor of hemp production.
 The plant offers a number of alternatives to popular products, construction material and form of shoe fabric.

-Well in fact, increasingly more research is being placed into the seeds of the hemp plant and their versatile medical and nutritional worth.
-With tobacco in terminal decline, governments can no longer resist the cash cow that is the hemp industry.
+Increasingly more research is being placed into the seeds of the hemp plant and its versatility.
+Governments are considering the cash cow that is the hemp industry.

 Uruguay was the first to take the leap into legal hemp production back in 2013 with bill number 19.172.
 This allowed the import, production, marketing and distribution of ‘non-psychoactive’ cannabis and its derivatives.
 With little administration and possibly the help of a market entry company, licenses are relatively easy to obtain.

 Other Latin American nations have followed the footsteps of the pioneer nation, Uruguay, by ensuring license obtainment is straightforward, hence limiting the bureaucracy and incentivizing market growth.
 For example, in Colombia, where the crop has exploded in rural areas, only one license is needed to grow the non-psychoactive strain of cannabis which is granted from the Ministry of Justice.
 If the aim is to produce cannabinoids (CBD) and other CBD derivatives, then another license has to be granted by the Ministry of Health.
 These licenses cost in total around USD$3700.

 Marijuana and hemp – what is the distinction?